Sarah Bernstein wins $100K Scotiabank Giller Prize for novel Study for Obedience | CBC Books

 Bernstein is a Montreal-born author and creative writing teacher currently living in Scotland.
 She joined the evening virtually, as she had given birth to a new baby merely 10 days prior.

+"I really, really couldn't believe it," she told CBC Books in an interview shortly after her win.
+"I'm having difficulty still assimilating information, but you sort of feel like it's a joke someone's playing on you or something."

+"I haven't slept very much in about 10 days.
+So I think the sense of surreality is just continuing.
+The edges of everything are just a bit blurry."

-"I'm really privileged to have been afforded the opportunity to tell this story and I think often now how important it is more than ever to support writers in material ways to tell the stories of their own people in their own ways, especially when their stories challenge dominant historical narratives," she said in her acceptance speech.
+In her acceptance speech, she said, "I'm really privileged to have been afforded the opportunity to tell this story and I think often now how important it is more than ever to support writers in material ways to tell the stories of their own people in their own ways, especially when their stories challenge dominant historical narratives."

 Her other books include her 2021 novel The Coming Bad Days and her collection of prose poems Now Comes the Lightning.
 Bernstein was named one of Granta's best young British novelists in 2023.